elastic/ro--rules-as-code-tf-poc/README.md

 - Having fetched the PoC branch you'll find under https://github.com/jcger/terraform-provider-elasticstack/tree/poc (Check out the prerequisites there)
 - Having installed the PoC branch build locally by running `make install` in the provider repo
-- Having ES and Kibana working, it's set up to the default parameters but they can be updated
+- Having ES and Kibana up and running.
+The API calls are gonna be done to the default port with the default dev elastic user
 - Kibana must be running without base path, `yarn start --no-base-path`

 ### Run it